Password protection

 Access profile

-The application can connect with whatever user is specified in the flhcli.xml
+The application can connect with whatever user is specified in the flhcli.xml file for the device, but

-access profile.
-With any other profile (even with prof_admin
+this user must have super_admin access profile.
+With any other profile (even with prof_admin) most of

 the commands will not work correctly.